bytedeco/javacv/README.txt

  * Fixed up the samples a bit (issue #229 and issue #230)
  * Switched the majority of `@Adapter` annotations to more concise ones like `@StdVector` as allowed by new capabilities of JavaCPP
  * Fixed `FFmpegFrameGrabber.getLengthInFrames()` and `OpenCVFrameGrabber.getLengthInTime()` (issue #231 and issue #236)
- * Enhanced `FFmpegFrameRecorder` to support conversion between audio sample formats (for the experimental AAC encoder among other things) and to let two different threads call `record(samples)` and `record(image)` simultaneously, plus a couple of other features like `setFrameNumber()`, which lets users skip image frames
+ * Enhanced `FFmpegFrameRecorder` to support conversion between audio sample formats (for the experimental AAC encoder among other things) and to let two different threads call `record(samples)` and `record(image)` simultaneously, plus a couple of other features like `setFrameNumber()`, which lets users skip image frames (achieving variable frame rate)
  * Added a `javacpp.skip` property to `pom.xml`, such that a command like `mvn package -Pall -Djavacpp.skip=true` only recompiles the Java source files, but also added `platform.root` and `compiler.path` properties, which map directly to JavaCPP's for convenience

 ===July 21, 2012 version 0.2===